hashgraph/hedera-services/hedera-node/docs/proposals/block-stream-bucket-uploader.md

 - We need a third BlockStreamWriterMode, which sends the blocks to one or more buckets.
 - The buckets must be configurable.
 - Both the writer mode and the addresses of the buckets must be configurable during runtime (i.e., the node must not be restarted to take the changes into effect).
-- If an error occurs, we want to keep a copy of the block on the local disk.
-It probably makes sense to write the block to a local file initially and upload it once done (instead of writing directly to the bucket).
+- Blocks will be written to a local file initially and uploaded once done.
 - We want to upload only one instance of a block.
 All consensus nodes will try to upload the same block to a bucket, and therefore only the first one can succeed.
 - If a consensus node notices the block is already available, it should check if the blocks are the same (via MD5 hash).
-If they are different, the block should be kept on the local disk, and an alert must be triggered.
+If they are different, the block should be moved to a hash mismatch directory, and an alert must be triggered.
-- If uploading a block fails, it should be kept on the local disk, and an alert needs to be triggered.
+- If uploading a block fails, it should remain in the original directory for retry, and an alert needs to be triggered.
-- If the upload was successful, the local copy can be removed after a few hours.
+- If the upload was successful, the block file will be moved to an uploaded directory.

 ### Dependencies